eZmaxinc/eZmax-SDK-python/docs/ObjectEzsignfoldertypeApi.md

     i_row_max = 100 # int |  (optional)
     i_row_offset = 0 # int |  (optional)
     accept_language = HeaderAcceptLanguage("*") # HeaderAcceptLanguage |  (optional)
-    s_filter = "bField1 eq true and iField2 gte 0 and iField2 lte 1000 and sField3 eq 'Other' and eField4 eq 'Paid' and sField5 like '%needle%' and iField6 in '1,2,3'" # str |  (optional)
+    s_filter = "bField1 eq true and iField2 gte 0 and iField2 lte 1000 and sField3 eq 'Other' and eField4 eq 'Paid' and sField5 like '%needle%' and iField6 in '1,2,3' and dtField7 rg '=m,=3mm'" # str |  (optional)

     # example passing only required values which don't have defaults set
     # and optional values